 Lunch on the border: Paznauner Taya, A-6561 Ischgl.
 Ski down from the Palinkopf into Austria and you’ll find the Paznauner Taya by the bottom station of the Hollspitzbahn.
 Enjoy long lunches in this very popular, lively setting.

-Zermatt (1,608m) in the shadow of the Matterhorn, is surely the grandest of the cross-border ski resorts.
+Matterhorn Ski Paradise: Zermatt (1,608m) in the shadow of the Matterhorn, is surely the grandest of the cross-border ski resorts.
 It is linked to Breuil Cervinia (2,009m) across the Italian border.
 Both resorts are snowsure and ideal for intermediates, although Zermatt more for the adventurous intermediate.
 Consider which side you wish to base yourself as the links between the two resorts can be closed because of high winds, sometimes for a few days especially in early season.
 By the way, do you know what the French call the Matterhorn?
 Mont Cervin.

 Generally once the lifts across the border are open they stay open for the rest of the day so you can get back.
 The lift pass is expensive but unless you are a complete beginner it is worth getting the ‘International Zermatt-Cervinia’ pass (360km), to avoid having to plan your trips across the border in advance.
 There are plenty of signs warning you of the latest time you should take the lifts to get back to your side of the mountain.
 The circuitous four-hour taxi ride back is a second mortgage job and not recommended.
 It is an unbelievable 232km to get back to where you started from.